Scheduling with Gaps: New Models and Algorithms: Preliminaries

+To implement the modification of the instance outlined before Lemma~\ref{lem: assumption (iii) is valid}, when we adjust the release times we can process them in increasing order to facilitate finding equal release times.
+Each job's release time can be incremented at most $n$ times, and maintaining the ordering will introduce a logarithmic overhead.
+Deadlines can be processed in the symmetric way.
+Then the overall running time to modify the instance will be $O(n^2\log n)$.
+Thus this preprocessing does not affect the overall running time of our algorithms for instances with deadlines (that all have running time at least this large).

 \paragraph{Instances without deadlines.} For schedules involving objective functions other than throughput, we can assume that the jobs are ordered according to non-decreasing release times.
-For the total-flow objective function we can assume that all release times are different.
-This is because, although modifying the release times as above may change the total flow value, this change will be uniform for all schedules, so the optimality will not be affected.
-The maximum flow values though may change non-uniformly, so we will not be using this assumption in the Sections~\ref{sec: minimizing gaps with bound on max flow} and~\ref{sec: min max flow bound on gaps}, where maximum flow of jobs is considered.
+For the total-flow objective function we can also assume that all release times are different.
+The reason is that, although modifying the release times may change the total flow value (see the definition of the flow time in Section~\ref{sec: minimizing total flow time budget for gaps}, paragraph $1$), this change will be uniform for all schedules, so the schedule's optimality will not be affected.
+The appropriate modification of release times can be achieved in time $O(n\log n)$ as follows: First, sort all jobs in order of release times, so that $r_1\le r_2 \le ... \le r_n$.
+Process them in this order.
+Providing that the new release times $r'_1 < r'_2 < ... < r'_{j-1}$ of jobs $1,2,...,j-1$ are already computed, let the new release time of job $j$ be $r'_j = \max(r'_{j-1}+1,r_j)$.
+If the jobs are already given in the sorted order, this process will in fact take time $O(n)$.
+Thus the running times of our algorithms are not affected by this preprocessing.

+We remark that modifying release times may affect the maximum flow values non-uniformly (that is, differently for different schedules), so we will not be using the assumption about different release times in Sections~\ref{sec: minimizing gaps with bound on max flow} and~\ref{sec: min max flow bound on gaps}, where maximum flow of jobs is considered.

 \paragraph{Shifting blocks.} To improve the running time, some of our algorithms use assumptions about possible locations of the blocks in an optimal schedule.
 The general idea is that each block can be shifted, without affecting the objective function, to a location where it will contain either a deadline or a release time.
 The following lemma (that is implicit in~\cite{Baptiste-etal-07}) is useful for this purpose.
 We formulate the lemma for leftward shifts; an analogous lemma can be formulated for rightward shifts and for deadlines instead of release times.